Privacy

 All of Kiln's source code is on GitHub.
 Anyone can verify these privacy claims.
 Kiln's binary builds are built from the public source code, on public CI servers (Github Actions), and have verifiable checksums.

-If you use Kiln with API keys (for example, OpenAI or OpenRouter), requests are sent directly from your computer to the API provider.
-We can't see your keys or any data from those requests.
+Requests to third party AI providers (like OpenAI or OpenRouter) are sent directly from your computer to those API providers.
+We can't see your keys or the data from those requests.

 Desktop App Analytics